Tools Reference

 |---|---|---|

-| Clone Stamp | K | Clone pixels from a source point. |
+| Clone Stamp | K | Clone pixels from a source point with soft-edged brush controls and source transform. |

 | Healing Brush | — | Texture-aware cloning for blemish removal. |